 But not all of us are lucky enough to go through a childhood filled with joyous memories; not all of us can afford to have a childhood where ‘pain’ was an alien language.
 Children are precious; childhood is the time to grow; it shapes our lives; it makes us the person we are.
-Innocence, tenderness and similar soft-sounding, sweet-smelling adjectives are tagged with childhood.
+Innocence, tenderness, and similar soft-sounding, sweet-smelling adjectives are tagged with childhood.

-So, when someone faces a tough childhood, it becomes hard to believe, it becomes hard to accept and these feelings are accompanied by a downpour of sympathy.
+So, when someone faces a difficult childhood, it becomes hard to believe, it becomes hard to accept and these feelings are accompanied by a downpour of sympathy.
 Yes, it’s true that tough childhood is something one wouldn’t want for a child but there’s always a brighter side to everything.

 What makes a tough childhood?

-Tough childhood makes one strong and surprisingly, these strengths make the child a better human being, who is capable of dealing critical situations, who is independent and who values living beings and this universe.
+Tough childhood makes one strong and surprisingly, these strengths make the child a better human being, who is capable of dealing with critical situations, who is independent and who values living beings and this universe.

-(1) Gratefulness for your present situation:
+(1) Gratefulness for your present situation.

 Have you heard of the story where a teacher asked her students to pluck the biggest corn from the field on the condition that once one moves away from the corn, they cannot come back to it?
 Remember what happened?
 The children went ongoing until the end of the field to find the biggest corn, ultimately ending up in front of the smallest.

-(2) Strength during the crisis:
+(2) Strength during a crisis.

 If poverty was a crisis, then the child will understand the value of money, growing up to a person who would never waste money or be a spendthrift.
 The person will know how to deal with bankruptcy if it ever happens and how to overcome the situation.

-(3) Flourishing of creativity and increase in focus:
+(3) Flourishing of creativity and increase in focus.

 A child who has gone through a very tough childhood usually tends to be a loner.
-Long hours of spending time alone, escaping into an imaginary land, discovering oneself, honing one’s skills makes the child creativity and also keeps them focused.
+Long hours of spending time alone, escaping into an imaginary land, discovering oneself, honing one’s skills makes the child creative and also keeps them focused.

-(4) Development of instinct to judge a situation:
+(4) Development of instinct to judge a situation.